 As disinterested questions go, this one is right up there.

-Ok, so perhaps you see the position you’re applying for as a springboard to something else, but let the recruiter know this and they’re unlikely to provide you with the opportunity.
+OK, so perhaps you see the position you’re applying for as a springboard to something else, but that doesn’t mean you should tell the recruiter that.
 You might as well just go the whole way and ask ‘If I’m not right for this job, do you have any other vacancies you think I might be right for?’

 Take your current audience into consideration and try exhibiting your drive and enthusiasm for the position you are applying for.
 Trust us, it will be a lot more impressive.